 Bio and CV

-Victor Ngo is an urban planner, research scientist, and educator with five years of experience in sustainable community development.
-He is currently a Transportation Planner with WATT Consulting Group and a Research Associate at the UBC Health & Community Design Lab, where he advises public and private sector clients on sustainable transportation and mobility solutions, and conducts leading research on designing healthy cities for people.
+Victor Ngo is an urban planner and research scientist with over five years of experience in consulting, academia, and government.
+He is a Transportation Planner with WATT Consulting Group and a Research Associate at the University of British Columbia, where he advises public and private sector clients on sustainable transportation and mobility solutions, and conducts leading research on designing healthy cities for people.

 While a graduate student at UBC, Victor was a researcher affiliated with the Planning Evaluation Lab and the Centre for Human Settlements in the School of Community and Regional Planning (SCARP), the ElementsLab in the School of Architecture and Landscape Architecture (SALA) and the Centre for Interactive Research on Sustainability (CIRS), the Health & Community Design Lab in the School of Population and Public Health (SPPH), and the Centre for Urban Economics and Real Estate (CUERE) in the Sauder School of Business.